JoseVictorNascimento/podcastr/README.md

 ## 📝 Licença

 Este projeto está sob a licença do MIT.
-Veja o arquivo [LICENSE] (LICENSE.md) para mais detalhes.
+Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.

 ---